New and Improved Spanning Ratios for Yao Graphs: Deferred proofs

-} \begin{proof} Let $u$ and $v$ be the top and bottom points of the intersection quadrilateral $R$ between the upper $2\delta$-cones of $Q_0(a)$ and $Q_2(b)$.
-See Fig.~\ref{fig:DeltaCones}.
-Then $c \in R$.
-For any $\delta \le \pi/9$, the angles opposite to the diagonal $uv$ of $R$ are bounded below by $5\pi/9$, therefore $uv$ is the diameter of $R$.
+} \begin{proof} Let $R$ be the intersection quadrilateral between the upper $\delta$-cone of $Q_0(a)$ and the upper $2\delta$-cone of $Q_2(b)$.
+Let $u$ and $w$ be the top and bottom vertices of $R$, and $i$ and $z$ the left and right vertices of $R$, respectively.
+See Figure~\ref{fig:DeltaCones}a.